 Because functional nutrition is so narrowly focused, you will want someone who has been trained in the science of food and nutrition – Registered Dietitians have this experience.
 Check the credentials and education of your nutrition provider.
 Ask to schedule a “get to know you call” prior to purchasing your sessions.
 You can share your goals and assess if working together is a good fit.

 Can Functional Nutrition Help my Diabetes?
 Adrenal Fatigue?
 IBS?

 YES!
 The type of nutrition approach is not a quick fix, the supplements are not magic pills and the therapeutic diet won’t reverse 30 years of type 2 diabetes in a week.
 It will take full dedication; we're talking about changing lifelong habits, controlling food cravings, changing schedules and more.
 However, if you have reached your breaking point, feel terrible and have not responded to traditional nutrition therapies, give it a try!

 Interested in learning more about integrative and functional nutrition?
-Check out our Integrative and functional nutrition program at CHI Health!
+Reach out to your Primary Care provider!